kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 ### §91.1097   Pilot and flight attendant crewmember training programs.

-\(a\) Each program manager must establish and maintain an approved pilot training program, and each program manager who uses a flight attendant crewmember must establish and maintain an approved flight attendant training program, that is appropriate to the operations to which each pilot and flight attendant is to be assigned, and will ensure that they are adequately trained to meet the applicable knowledge and practical testing requirements of §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1065   Initial and recurrent pilot testing requirements.|§91.1065]] through 91.1071.
+\(a\) Each program manager must establish and maintain an approved pilot training program, and each program manager who uses a flight attendant crewmember must establish and maintain an approved flight attendant training program, that is appropriate to the operations to which each pilot and flight attendant is to be assigned, and will ensure that they are adequately trained to meet the applicable knowledge and practical testing requirements of [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1065   Initial and recurrent pilot testing requirements.|§§91.1065]] through 91.1071.

 \(b\) Each program manager required to have a training program by paragraph (a) of this section must include in that program ground and flight training curriculums for—